wilsonmar/Salesforce/README.md

 public classes are used in test data factory.

+Test methods cannot send emails or call external services, only use mock callouts in tests.

+SOSL searches performed in a test return empty results.
+To ensure predictable results, you can use Test.setFixedSearchResults() to define the records to be returned by the search.

 # <a name="WorkWithMe"> Work with me</a>
 I am interested into automatic generation of test code.